usaid-cs/yesterday-i-learned/random.md

 - The [Toga](https://en.wikipedia.org/wiki/Toga) dropped out of use because it was clumsy.
 It was replaced by the [pallium](https://en.wikipedia.org/wiki/Pallium) by the time bishops wore them.
 Other people continued wearing [tunics](http://www.primaryhomeworkhelp.co.uk/romans/clothes.htm), knee-length big shirts.
 - Carry a few bandages on your person.
 They are thin and easy to keep, and someone somewhere will always need one.
 Sometimes you do, too.
 - [Incubators are fully bootstrapped](https://medium.com/startup-foundation-stories/the-emergence-of-startup-as-a-service-129c552d89e3#.ln72w6fbr).
 Incubators can invest in incubator incubator startups that churn out new incubators.
 These incubators are called **metaincubators**.
 Some of these metaincubators can also incubate startups; an example of such a metaincubator is the University of Waterloo, which inculated [Velocity](http://velocity.uwaterloo.ca/) the incubator a while back.
-- According to [this post](https://www.creditkarma.com/article/how-much-of-your-credit-should-you-use), there is no evidence of "credit underutilisation" impacting the credit score.
 - [Monomials](https://ca.ixl.com/math/grade-9/identify-monomials) just don't include addition or subtraction.
 Their variables can be in any order.
 - "A minimum viable product doesn't mean half finished.
 It's doing small number of things to a high standard."
 - New Zealand tried to limit fuel use by limiting which cars can be on the road on which days.
 It didn't work.
 People just bought more cars.
 - The first day of [Chinese New Year](https://en.wikipedia.org/wiki/Chinese_New_Year) always falls between 21 January and 20 February.
 - The less memory there is, each address *should* be faster to access.
 - 诸葛亮 isn't actually known for fighting.
+- Almost all methods to heat up a home without electricity involves [burning something](https://www.smartpreppergear.com/11-ways-to-heat-a-house-without-electricity/), except the sun and insulation.